0x7ace80/virtualbox_usb_mitm/README.md

 `static DECLCALLBACK(PVUSBURB) usbProxyLinuxUrbReap(PUSBPROXYDEV pProxyDev, RTMSINTERVAL cMillies)`

-The struction which contains the system URB is `pUrbLnx->pKUrb`. and `pUrbLnx` is internal URB format used by VBox.
+The structure which contains the system URB is `pUrbLnx->pKUrb`. and `pUrbLnx` is internal URB format used by VBox.

 E.g. You can modify the response data in the end of `usbProxyLinuxUrbReap` before "return" statement of cause.
 ```c